 David J. Remondini, Esq.

-In 2013, the Supreme Court awarded more than $475,000 to 15 courts across the state for the study and implementation of various programs designed to help courts streamline their operations and upgrade outdated equipment.
-Since 2008, the Court has distributed more than $2.23 million in grants to create more efficient court systems throughout the state.
+In 2015, the Supreme Court awarded more than $450,000 to 16 courts across the state for the implementation of URL facilitation programs, the training and certification of court interpreters, and the purchase and installation of translating equipment to help improve the delivery of court services to those who cannot afford an attorney or are not proficient in English.
+Since 2008, the Court has distributed nearly $3 million in grants to create more efficient court systems throughout the state.

 For questions or for more information about the Court Reform Grants, please contact: